University campus in Arizona

 Salaries by Metro

-Healthcare analytics provides particularly robust employment opportunities in Arizona.
+Healthcare analytics provides particularly strong employment opportunities in Arizona.
 Banner Health, the state's largest employer, operates 30 hospitals requiring analytics professionals to optimize patient flow, reduce readmissions, and improve clinical outcomes (Banner Health Careers).
 The concentration of healthcare systems serving Arizona's substantial retiree population creates sustained demand for analysts capable of managing Medicare analytics, chronic disease modeling, and care coordination optimization.

 High-Growth Sectors